-Many predators feed on lace bugs, reducing your need to spray insecticides on your flowering plants.
+Many predators feed on lace bugs, reducing the need to spray insecticides on your plants.
 Natural lace bug enemies include:

-If you want to provide a beneficial bug-friendly habitat to attract these natural predators, eliminate the use of insecticide sprays.
-Insecticides not only kill beneficial insects, but they eliminate the food source of beneficial bugs, forcing them to seek greener pastures.
+If you want to provide a beneficial bug-friendly habitat to attract these natural predators, do not use insecticide sprays.
+Insecticides not only kill beneficial insects, but they also eliminate the food source of beneficial bugs, forcing them to seek greener pastures.

-If lace bug swarms are turning your flowering oasis into a withered graveyard, it might be time to break out some conventional chemical pesticides.
+If lace bug swarms are turning your flowering oasis into a withered graveyard, it might be time to break out some conventional chemical pesticides as a last resort.
 A benefit of these broad-spectrum sprays is their residual effect, helping to kill multiple generations of lace bugs.

 Many commercial pesticides are harmful to bees.
 To minimize risk, do not spray the plants when they have flowers.
 Follow all manufacturer recommendations for minimizing exposure to bees.

 Lace bugs appear on vulnerable plants typically in late spring and into early summer.
 The lace bug life cycle begins when the adult female inserts eggs into the leaves of host plants, typically on the underside and near the midrib of the leaf.
 Nymphs hatch from the eggs in about two weeks and begin feeding on the leaves.
 The nymphs mature into adult lace bugs in three to four weeks.

 You can identify lace bugs by simply inspecting the undersides of leaves.
 Adults and developed nymphs (which are wingless and have dark spines on their bodies) are readily visible on leaf surfaces, if you look closely.
 Another common sign of lace bugs is the presence of shiny brown to black spots on the leaf surface.
 These are coverings of excrement that female lace bugs place over their eggs for protection (most, but not all, species do this).
 The spots remain on leaves after the eggs hatch and the nymphs mature into adults.